-With a traditional 21 stages over 3,600 kilometers (2,237 miles), each leg of the race can range from pleasantly flat to treacherously steep and mountainous, including an infamous muscle-burning climb through Mont Ventoux.
+In all, the traditional 21 stages usually cover over 3,600 kilometers (2,237 miles).
+As usual, each leg of the 2025 race will range from pleasantly flat to treacherously steep and mountainous, including an infamous muscle-burning climb through Mont Ventoux.

-Coming off the mountain also puts cyclists' descending skills to the test-- so be sure to watch for spills and chills (and dust flying) as the brakes are applied on the way down!
+Coming off mountain stretches also puts cyclists' descending skills to the test -- so be sure to watch for spills and chills (and dust flying) as riders hit the brakes on the way down!

 The amazing (bike) race: The infamous muscle-burning climb up Mount Ventoux.

-In the U.S. streaming service NBC Peacock and the USA Network are the official broadcasters throughout the race with additional television coverage from 'mothership' network NBC..
+In the U.S. streaming service NBC Peacock will be the official broadcasters throughout the race with additional television coverage from 'mothership' network NBC..

-FloSports will provide a live streaming in Canada.
+FloBikes usually provides a live stream in Canada.

 Elsewhere in Europe, Eurosport covers the race from start to finish, while in Australia live coverage and next-day highlights are regularly featured on SBS.